-In its natural form, my grandma's stuffed cabbage had a certain amount of meat in it, though it was always largely vegetables.
-You can leave out the meat, if you want, and add an extra 1/4 cup of olive oil and a can of chickpeas instead.
+In its natural form, my grandma’s stuffed cabbage had a certain amount of meat in it, though it was always largely vegetables.
+You can leave out the meat, if you want, and add an extra 1/4 cup of olive oil and a can of black beans instead.
 Then your stuffed cabbage will be vegan.

 Can I keep this for later?